gcWorld/pyPhotos/README.md

 # pyPhotos
-python script for displaying image slideshows in a browser
+python script for displaying image slideshows.

+Parts of the program have been taken from the charles-vomacka/Slideshow project

 #License